alexKleider/phInfo/README.md

 continue with the following commands:

         unzip raspbian_lite_latest.zip
-        sudo dd if=raspbian_lite_latest.img of=/dev/sdb bs=4M
+        sudo dd if='-raspbian-jessie-lite.img' of=/dev/sdb bs=4M
         sudo sync

-Note that the file's suffix is `.zip` in the first and `.img` in the second of the above two commands.

 Now your SD card is ready for your Raspberry Pi.
-You can safely delete the raspbian image from your personal machine if you wish:
+You can safely delete the raspbian image from your personal machine if you wish.

-        rm raspbian_lite_latest.img
+        rm -rf <newly_created_dirctory>

 ### Initial RPi Configuration (`raspi-config`)

+Unfortunately `raspbian` is not shipped with the `ssh server` active by default and for this reason the `Pi` must be run the first time with a screen and keyboard attached.
-Be sure the micro SD card is securely inserted and the Raspberry Pi is connected via ethernet cable to the Internet before powering up.
+Be sure the micro SD card is securely inserted and the Raspberry Pi is connected via Ethernet cable to the Internet before powering up.
 Log on as user `pi` with password `raspberry` and then run:

         raspi-config

 As its name implies, this allows you to configure the Pi to suit your needs.
-Here is an outline of what is recommended:
+Here is an outline of what is recommended or appropriate for my use case:

-    1. File system expansion (already done.)
-    2. Default user is `pi`, I've been changing the pw to `pi::root`
+    1. Change user password: I've been changing the pw to `pi::root`
+    2. Hostname: I suggest `rpi` (something short)
-    3. Boot into the command line (My preferred default.)
+    3. Boot options:
+        I suggest B1 (or B2)- -> Console
-    4. Internationalization:
+    4. Localization Options:
-        * Default language: en_us.UTF-8  (change from en_gb.UTF-8)
+        11 Change Local: en_us.UTF-8  (change from en_gb.UTF-8)
+            (The space bar toggles the selection asterix.)
-        * Time zone: America, Los_Angeles.
-(New Pacific)
+        12 Time zone: US, New Pacific
-        * Keyboard: generic 105-key seems to work English US default no compose key
+        13 Keyboard: generic 105-key seems to work English US
-            Control-Alt-Backspace to exit Xwindow
-    5. Left in the default state.
+            default
+            no compose key
+    5. Interfacing:
+        P2 SSH: Enable ssh server
-    6. Left in the default state.
+    6. Overclock: Left in the default state.
-    7. Left in the default state.
-    8. Advanced options:
+    7. Advanced options:
-        * Host name: set to rpi (you choose.)
-        * SSH enabled (I believe this is the default.)
+        * SSH: Enable ssh server (unfortunately NOT the default)
+        * Expand file system
         * other options can be ignored.
+    8. Update this tool to latest version
+        Optional: depends on internet connectivity
+    9. About raspi-config

-Once done go ahead and reboot as suggested.
+Once done go ahead and shutdown:

         sudo shutdown -r now

+Since its `SSH Server` has been activated, the `Raspberry Pi` can now be run `headless'.
+Be sure it is connected to the internet and powered up.
+Determine its IP address (`arp-scan` is a convenient tool for this) and then use your personal computer to log on remotely:

+        ssh pi@<IPAddress>

 ### OS Update and Installation of Utilities

-Be sure your platform is connected to the internet and if using a `Raspberry Pi` be sure it has gone through a reboot after `raspi-config` was been executed.
+Be sure your platform is connected to the internet and if using a `Raspberry Pi` be sure it has gone through a reboot after `raspi-config` was executed.

 After logging on as user `pi`<sup>[2](#2username)</sup>
 using your newly set password, clone the relevant